getnamo/TensorFlow-Unreal/README.md

 To start, add your python script file to _{Project Root Folder}/Content/Scripts_.

-wrap your tensorflow python code inside this API:
+wrap your tensorflow python code by subclassing TFPluginAPI.

 #### MySubClass(TFPluginAPI)